turingschool/lesson_plans/electives/building-a-webserver/Day1.md

 We'll go over how to use a block a bit more in the next lesson.

 And what should our block receive and return?
-I don't know, that's why I start with an acceptance test!
+I don't know, none of this exists, we get to just make up whatever seems reasonable, like conjuring code from thin air!
 How about if it receives an object that tells it what information came in the request, eg that the path is "/users".
 And how will it tell the server what it wants the server to do?